zhangks98/eeg-adapt/README.md

 ## Instructions
 ### Install the dependencies
-It is recommended to create a virtual environment and activate it before running the following:
+It is recommended to create a virtual environment with python version 3.7 and activate it before running the following:
 ```sh
 pip install -r requirements.txt
 ```